 People with obstructive sleep apnea (OSA) have disrupted sleep and low blood oxygen levels.
-When obstructive sleep apnea occurs, the tongue and palate are sucked against the back of the throat.
-This blocks the airway and air flow stops.
-When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears and the flow of air starts again, usually with a loud gasp.
+When obstructive sleep apnea occurs, the tongue and palate are sucked against the back of the throat which blocks the airway, and air flow stops.
+When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a loud gasp.

-Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
+Repeated cycles of decreased oxygenation lead to severe cardiovascular problems.
 Additionally, these individuals suffer from excessive daytime sleepiness, depression, and loss of concentration.

 Some patients have obstructions that are less severe called Upper Airway Resistance Syndrome (UARS).
 In either case, the individuals suffer many of the same symptoms.

 The airway consists of the nose and nasopharynx (passageway from the nose to the back of the throat), the mouth and oropharynx (back of the throat), the pharynx (behind the tongue leading to the glottis (the opening to the larynx (voice box)) the larynx and down into the trachea.
 Because the larynx (voice box) and trachea are stiffened by cartilage, they usually hold their shape.
 The pharynx, nasopharynx, and oropharynx, however, have soft tissue “walls” which are movable.
 The nose and nasal passages although stiff are tight and can add airway resistance.

 OSA is analogous to the old paper straws (if you remember them).
 Initially, they were stiff, and you could suck through them with no problem.
 As they became wet they would soften and cave in and no longer could you suck fluid through them.
 The airway is similar.
 As you relax at night, your tongue base falls back, and the airway becomes obstructed.